 Water safety is very important to me as it affects many people and no one is immune, even highly trained swimmers and lifeguards are at risk of injury and drowning.
 MLSP is a great way to stay active and engaged during the summer, usually when lessons happen, you are with the same kids all month and get to make new friends.”

-“I started swimming with the Mazinaw Lake Swim Program at the age of three, and have since been with the program for 13 years; 3 of them as a staff member.
-I continued my love for swimming by becoming certified as a Water Safety Instructor, and am currently working towards National Lifeguarding this year.
+“I started swimming with the Mazinaw Lake Swim Program at the age of three, and have since been with the program for 14 years- 4 of them as a staff member.
+I continued my love for swimming by becoming certified with Water Safety Instructors, First Aid/CPR Level C and am currently working towards National Lifeguarding this year.

 Swim Safety is vital for everyone to have, especially being in such a beautiful area with vast amounts of water, because it’s the knowledge you fall back on while swimming, or in the event of a water emergency.
 You never know when you’ll need it.”